Kickoff Boss Documentation

 • All players have their anniversary at the day they were born (spawned), every season.
 Players spawned on days 29, 30 and 31 will count as day 28, to account for February.

 • Youth players start at the age of 15 and can be promoted to the first team when they reach 17, they cannot play for the first team before that.
-Youths that are not promoted to the first squad when they reach 18 years old, automatically quit football.
+Youths that are not promoted to the first squad when they reach 18 years old, will quit football at the end of the season.

 • In the first matches a young player participates they will struggle, their true skills are penalized by 25% until they reach 10xp and then it will go down to 10% until they reach 40xp.